Highly-Skilled Warwick DUI Attorney Ready To Help You

 The DUI Minefield

-Rhode Island prosecutors press hard for DUI convictions, and they usually get them if the defendant represents himself or retains a mediocre lawyer.
+Rhode Island prosecutors press hard for DUI convictions, and they usually get them if the defendant represents himself or retains a mediocre attorney.
 Without adequate representation of a strong Warwick DUI attorney, you are likely to miss possible objections to the prosecutor’s questioning and overlook possible defenses that you might have raised if you had thoroughly mastered the legal nuances involved.

 We’re Ready to Lace Up Our Gloves for You

-Here at Abilheira Law, our attorneys fights hard for our clients and our successful track record proves it.
-If you have been arrested for driving under the influence in Warwick or elsewhere in Rhode Island, call us at (401) 685-9335 or contact us online to set up an initial consultation with our experienced Warwick DUI lawyer.
+Here at Abilheira Law, LLC, our lawyer fights hard for our clients and our successful track record proves it.
+We also handle domestic violence charges.
+If you have been arrested for driving under the influence in Warwick or elsewhere in Rhode Island, call us or contact us online to set up an initial consultation with our experienced Warwick DUI attorney.